What is lazy keto diet and why is everyone talking about it?

 Increased risk of cheating on keto

 You may eat your cheeseburger with the bun in a split second of falling for your cravings.
 Or you could overeat the low carb sweets and snacks.
-Some people in the keto community have also complained that they find it harder to resist their cravings on lazy keto.
+Some people in the keto community have also complained that they find it harder to resist their cravings.

 Those who have a food addiction

 This diet approach might not be the best for those who have a food addiction or any food disorders.
 This is because the chances of consuming palatable foods loaded with trans fats are higher on lazy keto.